Blog

 • Eliminate the need for fans and heaters.

-Your symptoms and goals help to determine where to start when improving the insulation in your home.
-When the concerns are energy efficiency, we often start at the top of your home in the attic and assess the condition of insulation and air-leakage in this space.
+Your symptoms and goals help determine where to start when improving the insulation in your home.
+When the concern is energy efficiency, we often start at the top of your home in the attic and assess the condition of insulation and air-leakage in this space.
 However, if you’re more concerned about cold floors and drafts, we might look at the crawl space or basement first.

-It’s key to look at the home as a complete system to evaluate the cause of your symptoms so that your goals can be achieved.
+It’s key to look at the home as a complete system to evaluate the cause of your symptoms so that you can achieve your goals.

 Insulation materials